FruityEnLoops/FruityEnLoops/README.md

 I mainly use :
 - Java
 - PHP
-- most common web framework
+- Node, mostly for backend

-but I also have basic knowledge of Python, C and Bash for scripting.
+- basic knowledge of Python, C and Bash

-I run Linux on my laptop for schoolwork and love it.
-I still can't get away from Windows for my more "gaming" setup, but if I could, I would.

-My laptop currently runs Fedora.
+I currently use Debian 11.

 ## Current projects